What is connected TV (CTV)?

 What are the benefits of CTV advertising?

 With CTV adoption rates skyrocketing, marketers should take full advantage of this channel for user acquisition.
-By focusing on CTV advertising, app marketers gain several advantages.
+By focusing on CTV advertising and smart CTV measurement, app marketers gain several advantages.

 Achieve a wider reach

 CTV is becoming a key focal point in family life, existing across different devices in the living room.
-According to a report from eMarketer, more than half of US YouTuber viewers watch the video-streaming platform via a connected TV.
-Additionally, television is the overwhelmingly preferred device for American consumers to consume OTT content.
-In the United States, 62% of users say they access OTT services most often on TV.
-Mobile in second place at 9%.
+According to a report from eMarketer, almost 60% of US YouTuber viewers watch the video-streaming platform via a connected TV.
+Additionally, television is the overwhelmingly preferred device for American consumers to consume OTT content, with mobile in second place.

 Make a greater brand impact